sk00t3r/debian-install-ionqt/README.md

 Copy the ion.conf to the correct directory.

-# Installing Iond On Linux.
+# Installing Ion.d On Linux.

 This install will detect your linux distro and install iond if it is supported.
 If your distro is not suported do not worry, I am working on more distros all the time.